TheRedBrain/rpg-inventory/README.md

 Inventory slots containing an item with the 'not_unlocked' or 'locked' status modes, can optionally display a slot overlay.

+## Exclusive Equipment

+Equipment items can be part of multiple "exclusive equipment groups", which are defined as strings saved in the "rpginventory:exclusive_equipment" data component.
+Each group may only be present on one equipped item at any time.
+If a group is detected on additional items, those items are either moved into the regular inventory or dropped on the ground.

+## Player Crafted Items

+Item stacks that have the "rpginventory:saves_crafting_player" component will save the player, that crafted them.
+That player is then displayed in a line in the item tooltip (Can be disabled in the client config).

+This is purely cosmetic.

+## Player Bound Items

+Items can be bound to a player.
+Player bound items can only be used by that player.
+Player bound items have an additional tooltip line that shows the player name.
+(Can be disabled in the client config)

+Inventory slots that contain items bound to another player have an overlay of a configurable color.
+This can be disabled in the client config.

+### How to bind an item to a player

+If an item stack has the "rpginventory:bounds_to_player" component, the item stack will bind itself to a player when it is placed in a player inventory.
+At that point, the "rpginventory:bounds_to_player" component will be removed and the "rpginventory:player_bound" component will be added instead.
+This component saves a player profile.

+## Restricted Equipment Changes

+The server config setting "allow_equipment_changes" controls, whether items can be put into or removed from equipment slots.

+When a player has the "rpginventory:civilisation" status effect items can be put into or removed from equipment slots, regardless of the config setting.

+When a player has the "rpginventory:wilderness" status effect items can not be put into or removed from equipment slots, regardless of the config setting.

+Item stacks with the "rpginventory:ignores_equipment_change_restrictions" ignore these restrictions.

+## Unusable Items

+Items in the "unusable_when_low_durability" item tag or with the "rpginventory:unusable_when_low_durability" data component have the same behavior as elytra.
+Instead of getting destroyed when losing all durability, they become unusable until they are repaired.
+Unusable items have a different translation key (default one + "_broken").

+Inventory slots that contain unusable items have an overlay of a configurable color.
+This can be disabled in the client config.

+## Mannequins and Load Out Items

+Mannequins are blocks that have storage slots similar to the players equipment slots.
+Items placed in those slots form a 'load out', which can be equipped by players.
+Equipping a load out fills the players equipment slots with copies of the load out items.
+Only slots that are empty or contain a load out item are filled.

+Changing and/or equipping load out items can be disabled for non-creative players using block entity data.

+### Load out items

+Depending on a server config setting either the "rpginventory:is_destroyed_on_death" or the "rpginventory:is_kept_on_death" data component is applied to load out items.

+These items can also normally not be removed from a slot, only when interacting with a mannequin.

 ## Additional Item Tooltips

 These can be configured in the client config, including the position.